 The Company computes net loss per share using the weighted-average number of common shares outstanding during the period.
-Basic and diluted net loss per share are the same because the conversion, exercise or issuance of all potential common stock equivalents, which comprise the entire amount of the Company's outstanding common stock options and warrants as described in Note 7, would be anti-dilutive.
+Basic and diluted net loss per share are the same because the conversion, exercise or issuance of all potential common stock equivalents, which comprise the entire amount of the Company's outstanding common stock options and warrants as described in Note 8, and the potential dilution of the 2020 Secured Notes and the Second Closing Note as described in Note 6, would be anti-dilutive.